Second harmonic generation and vortex shedding by a dipole-quadrupole and a quadrupole-octupole swimmer in a viscous incompressible fluid: Figure captions

 \subsection{Fig. 1}

 Shape of the dipole-quadrupole swimmer for amplitude factor $\varepsilon=0.1$ at sixteen equidistant instants of time in a period $T=2\pi/\omega$.
 The figure is to be read from left to right and from top to bottom.
-The body swims in the vertical direction.
+The body swims in the vertical direction, corresponding to the polar axis.